 Your fee status determines the level of fee you will be asked to pay, as well as what access you'll have to bursaries and some other forms of support.

 - your nationality or immigration status

-Guidelines for fee status are established by the UK Council for International Student Affairs (UKCISA).
+Guidelines for fee status are established by the governments of the four countries of the UK.
 The regulations are detailed and there are some exceptions for refugees and frontier workers.

-Each university and authority you deal with makes its own decision about your fee status, based on UKCISA guidelines.
+Each university and authority you deal with makes its own decision about your fee status.

 Are you eligible for home fee status?

 In order to be classified as a Home/EU student for fee purposes, you would normally need to have UK/EU nationality and to have been ordinarily resident in the European Economic Area for the past three years.

 Time spent in the UK/EU for educational purposes is not counted as ordinary residence and some sorts of time spent abroad can be disregarded.

 Students living in the Isle of Man, Guernsey and Jersey are charged the same fee as UK/EU students.

 - Fee status conditions for Higher Education (ukcisa.org.uk)